Why is my data being collected?

 How can I review my data and rectify any inaccurate information?

-Blood donors have access to their name, personal ID and contact information during each visit.
-You may request an extract of your personal data in the filing system in writing when visiting the Blood Service or by sending us a free-form signed request that includes your name and personal identity number.
+Blood donors have access to their name and contact information during each visit.
+You may request an extract of your personal data in the filing system in writing when visiting the Blood Service.
+If you want to receive the extract by post you can call our free donor info number.

 You may access and check your personal data stored by us by filling in, printing and signing the request for data form available on the Blood Service website and sending it to us by mail or in person.
 The Blood Service will send an extract of the personal data concerning you contained in the filing system to you by mail.

 You may request for rectification of inaccurate information in writing by using the rectification request form found on the Blood Service’s website.
-Contact details may also requested to be updated over the phone.
+Contact details may also requested to be updated over the phone by calling our free donor info number..

 Can I request the erasure of my data or object to the use of my data?